 - Interest should be incurred to earn taxable income.
 Dividends and other income subject to WHT as a final tax are not taxable income for this purpose.

 - Expenses paid in connection with a holding in a subsidiary company are generally non-deductible.
 The law includes a rebuttable presumption that interest on loans taken out less than 6 months before the acquisition is paid in connection with the holding in the subsidiary.
-There is also a rebuttable presumption that 5 percent of distributions received from a subsidiary are disallowable indirect costs of holding the investment.
+There is also a rebuttable presumption that 5 percent of distributions received from a subsidiary is a disallowable indirect cost of holding the investment.
 Such costs can be added to the base cost of the shares when calculating gains on future disposals.
 The definition of ‘subsidiary’ for this purpose is drawn from the legislation enacting the EU Parent-Subsidiary Directive, which includes a requirement for the parent to hold 10 percent of the shares for at least 12 months.

 The Czech thin capitalization provisions restrict the deductibility of interest where the borrower has insufficient equity.
 Financial expenses arising from loans and credits received from related parties in excess of four times (six times for banks and insurance companies) the borrower’s equity are not tax-deductible.
 Interest on loans and credits received from unrelated parties, or those secured by a related party, is fully deductible on general principles, except for interest on back-to-back loans (i.e. where a related party provides a loan, credit or a deposit to an unrelated party, which then provides the funds to the borrower), which is treated as interest on related-party debt.

-Notwithstanding these provisions, financial expenses incurred that directly relate to taxable income (e.g. interest income) can be deducted up to the amount of that income.
+Notwithstanding these provisions, financial expenses that directly relate to taxable income (e.g. interest income) can be deducted up to the amount of that income.

 The 35 percent rate applies where the interest is paid to residents of countries that have no tax treaty with the Czech Republic or arrangement with the country for the exchange of information on tax matters.